OmarIsmailAbdelrahman/Speaker-Diarization/README.md

 </p>

 **Observations**
-1. Initial High Dropout Rates: The early part of the training shows a gradual decrease in WER, indicating that the model is learning and benefiting from the initial high dropout rates.
-This phase helps in robust feature learning and reduces overfitting.
+1. **Starting Strong with High Dropout Rates:** Early on, we saw a steady drop in WER.
+The model was learning well and avoiding overfitting, thanks to those high dropout rates.

-2. Reduction in Dropout Rates: Around the 190k global step mark, there is a noticeable drop in WER across multiple runs (green, teal, blue lines).
-This sudden improvement suggests that the reduction in dropout rates allows the model to fine-tune its learned features more effectively.
+2. **Dropping the Dropout Rates:** Around the 190k global step mark, we saw a sharp decline in WER across multiple runs (check out the green, teal, and blue lines).
+Lowering the dropout rates at this point allowed the model to really hone its skills.

-3. Stabilization and Consistency: After the initial drop, the WER values stabilize and maintain lower levels compared to the initial phases.
-This indicates that the dynamic adjustment of dropout rates helped achieve better performance and generalization.
+3. **Staying Consistent:** After that big drop, the WER values leveled off and stayed low.
+This consistency showed that our dropout strategy worked wonders for model performance and generalization.

-4. Comparative Performance: Different runs exhibit varying levels of WER reduction, but the overall trend shows improvement, demonstrating the effectiveness of the dynamic dropout technique.
+4. **Comparing Results:** Each run had different levels of WER reduction, but overall, the trend was clear: dynamic dropout made a significant difference.

 ## Offline Speaker Diarization Experiments
 A typical speaker diarization pipeline consists of the following: